-III.
-The Respondent
+3. The Respondent

-The respondent signed the United Nations Convention on the Rights of the Child on 29 August 1990 and ratified it on 2 March 1992.
-While the respondent has not ratified the Optional Protocol to the Convention on the Rights of the Child, this document will serve as a shadow report/complaint to the Committee on the Rights of the Child.
+The respondent signed the UN CRC on 29 August 1990 and ratified it on 2 March 1992.
+While the respondent has not ratified the Optional Protocol to the Convention on the Rights of the Child on a Communications Procedure (CRC-OP-IC), this document will serve as a shadow report/complaint to the CRC.

-As China is now a member of the Human Rights Council, it has an obligation to uphold human rights.
+As China is now a member of the UN Human Rights Council (HRC), it has an obligation to uphold human rights.
 The quality of its membership will influence the Council's impact.
-This shadow complaint will also serve as an example to what would formally be submitted as a communication to the Committee if the respondent was to ratify the Optional Protocol.
+This shadow complaint will also serve as an example to what would formally be submitted as a communication to the Committee if the respondent was to ratify the CRC-OP-IC.

-IV.
-International legislation and documentation protecting religious freedom and rights relevant to this complaint
+4. International legal framework protecting religious freedom and rights relevant to this complaint

-A. Convention on the Rights of the Child
+4.1.
+Convention on the Rights of the Child $(CRC)^5$

-- States Parties shall respect the right of the child to freedom of thought, conscience and religion. - 2.
-States Parties shall respect the rights and duties of the parents and, when applicable, legal guardians, to provide direction to the child in the exercise of his or her right in a manner consistent with the evolving capacities of the child. - 3.
-Freedom to manifest one's religion or beliefs may be subject only to such limitations as are prescribed by law and are necessary to protect public safety, order, health or morals, or the fundamental rights and freedoms of others.
+- (1) States Parties shall respect the right of the child to freedom of thought, conscience and religion. - (2) States Parties shall respect the rights and duties of the parents and, when applicable, legal guardians, to provide direction to the child in the exercise of his or her right in a manner consistent with the evolving capacities of the child. - (3) Freedom to manifest one's religion or beliefs may be subject only to such limitations as are prescribed by law and are necessary to protect public safety, order, health or morals, or the fundamental rights and freedoms of others.